libmapper/libmapper/doc/tutorials/tutorial_c.md

 ### Creating a device

-To create a _libmpr_ device, it is necessary to provide a few parameters to `mpr_dev_new`:
+To create a _libmapper_ device, it is necessary to provide a few parameters to `mpr_dev_new`:

 ~~~c